 The most terrifying image of climate change is not the ocean rising above our homes.
-It is of desiccated fields of wheat and rice, desolated and abandoned, their parched soil drained of life.
+It is of desiccated fields of wheat and rice, desolated and abandoned, their parched soil drained of life; the effects of climate change are already affecting global food production, with the current scenes of devastation setting the tone for the not-so-distant future.

 We expected major crop failures to happen due to climate change in a distant future.
 But, new research shows it has already begun.
 Climate change has affected production cycle of the worlds’ top ten crops — barley, cassava, maize, palm oil, rapeseed, rice, sorghum, soybean, sugarcane, and wheat– across the globe.
 Some countries are faring far worse than others.